 from 7-9pm -- this season's dates are October 14, November 11, December 9, January 13, February 10, March 10, April 14, May 12 and June 9.
 The library is located at 913 Alvar Street, between Burgundy & N. Rampart streets.
 All events are free and open to the public.

 Starting the season off will be a trio led by Bywaterian Greg Schatz.
 November brings book artist Myrna Enamorado, and December promises a live performance by three Mardi Gras Indians.
-January author Andi Young showcases her newest volume, while in February John Fitzgerald demonstrates the ancient art of letterpress.
-In March Reneé Dodge, jeweler, tour guide and bon vivant, speaks, and in April is painter D. Lammie Cokic.
+January author Andy Young showcases her newest volume, while in February Baskerville Studio demonstrates the ancient art of letterpress.
+In March Reneé Dodge, jeweler, tour guide and bon vivant, speaks, and in April is painter D. Lammie-Hanson.
 May brings another music event with local Michael Patrick Welch and his newest group, and our final program in June features Bywater artist Charles Anderson.